naonaotan/logistic-regression/README.md

 **Diastolic Blood Pressure**: While the difference in median values is less pronounced than in systolic blood pressure, individuals with CHD still tend to have higher diastolic blood pressure and more variability.

-This analysis reinforces the significance of systolic blood pressure as a stronger indicator of coronary heart disease compared to diastolic blood pressure in this dataset.
+This analysis reinforces the significance of systolic blood pressure (systolic hypertension) as a stronger indicator of coronary heart disease compared to diastolic blood pressure (diastolic hypertension) in this dataset.
 However, diastolic blood pressure also shows some degree of association with CHD.

 #### Boxplots for Body Mass Index and Total Cholesterol
 This plot helps us compare the distributions of body mass index (BMI) and Total Cholesterol for individuals with and without CHD.